-From the receiver Parental Control menu it shall be possible setting an age threshold to be matched against the value set by broadcasters, on a per event/content basis, in:
+From the receiver Parental Control menu, it shall be possible setting an age threshold to be matched against the value set by broadcasters, on a per event/content basis, in:

-- the Parental_rating_descriptor of the EIT (conventional DVB services) - the ParentalRating of a DVB-DASH MPD, as specified in §7.3.2.2 (linear IP services or CoD contents) - the <ParentalRating> element of a CAD (CoD contents)
+- the Parental_rating_descriptor of the EIT (conventional DVB services) - the ParentalGuidance element in the DVB-I content guide metadata (see clause 6.10.14 of [15]) or in a DVB-DASH MPD (linear IP services or CoD contents) - the <ParentalRating> element of a CAD (CoD contents)

 If this value is equal or greater than the age threshold set, the current event can be viewed only entering a PIN.
 Such PIN is the same as the receiver's Parental Control PIN (if any).
 The PIN protection can be enabled/disabled by means of an appropriate receiver menu.
-At least the 14 and 18 years thresholds must be present.
+At least the 14- and 18-years thresholds must be present.

-The parental rating is associated to one or more countries through

-• the country_code in EIT's Parental_rating_descriptor
+The parental rating is associated to one or more countries through the country_code in EIT's Parental_rating_descriptor the countryCodes attribute associated with the selected region in the RegionList elements of the DVB-I service list

-- the CountryCodes in OSDT's TargetRegions - the Region attribute in CAD's ParentalRating element.
+• the Region attribute in CAD's ParentalRating element.